kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

   * `Http`
   * `Http2`

+#### Mesh with a passthrough

+If there is no `MeshPassthrough` policy targetting specific dataplane we are taking the default value from the `Mesh` object.
+If there is neither `Mesh` setting nor `MeshPassthrough` policy we are using the default for the control-plane which is `enabled` by default.

 #### Security

-Relying on labels means that it's important to either:
+It is advised that the MeshOperator is responsible for the `MeshPassthrough` policy.
+This policy can introduce traffic outside of the mesh or even the cluster, and the MeshOperator should be aware of this
+If you want to secure access to `MeshPassthrough` to specific services, you must choose them manually.
+If you rely on tags in the top-level `targetRef` you might consider securing them by one of the:
-1. Make sure that service owners can't freely set them (using something like [kyverno](https://kyverno.io/policies/other/allowed-label-changes/allowed-label-changes/))
+1. Make sure that service owners can't freely set them (using something like [kyverno](https://kyverno.io/policies/other/allowed-label-changes/allowed-label-changes/), OPA)
 2. Accept the risk of being able to "impersonate" a passthrough label and rely on auditing

 #### Implementation